cudoventures/cudos-network-docs/src/mainnet/main-nft.md

 | [`approvals`](#approvals)                 | Get the approved addresses for the [`NFT`](#NFT)
 | [`isApprovedForAll`](#isapprovedforall)                 | Gets whether the address is approved for all

-## Quick start (public testnet)
+## Quick start (public mainnet)

 In this section we provide the basic commands that need to be executed in order to mint an NFT and send it to another wallet.
-For a full description of all the available functionality, please have a look at each [function's description](/build/nft.html#full-commands-info).
+For a full description of all the available functionality, please have a look at each [function's description](#full-commands-information).
-In order to follow these instructions, a running node is needed (for example a [full node](/build/developers-setup.html#initialize-and-start-full-node)), as well as having added the keys of at least one wallet.
+In order to follow these instructions, a running node is needed (for example a [full node](/learn/validators.html#node-types)), as well as having added the keys of at least one wallet.
-You can find instructions on how to add an account into your keyring, or import a wallet you created in Keplr in the [developer setup page](/build/developers-setup.html#create-an-account).
+You can find instructions on how to add an account into your keyring, or import a wallet you created in Keplr in the [Funding Your Nodes](/mainnet/build/mainnet-fundnodes.html) page.
 After doing so, keep your terminal inside the Docker container open to follow the next steps.

 ### Minting a new NFT